 I call these oatmeal M&M cookies my “slow bend cookies.”
 The centers are so buttery and chewy that they don’t crunch and break when you start to bend them.
 With hearty oats, brown sugar, cinnamon, vanilla, a touch of molasses, and extra chocolate candies, there’s something for every cookie lover.
 Chilling the cookie dough for 30 minutes is an imperative step, so make sure you set aside enough time.

 If you could only have one cookie for the rest of your life, which kind would it be?

 Though the competition is pretty fierce, oatmeal cookies will always be my favorite.
-Oatmeal cream pies, iced oatmeal cookies, white chocolate chip cherry oatmeal cookies, peanut butter oatmeal cookies, oatmeal scotchies, monster cookies, white chocolate macadamia oatmeal cookies, you name it.
+Oatmeal creme pies, iced oatmeal cookies, white chocolate chip cherry oatmeal cookies, peanut butter oatmeal cookies, oatmeal scotchies, monster cookies, white chocolate macadamia oatmeal cookies, you name it.
 And if I had to choose my #1, it would definitely be oatmeal raisin cookies.

 But when raisins aren’t on the menu (because some aren’t a fan of those little things!!) oatmeal M&M cookies come to the rescue.
 These soft and chewy cookies have mega mass appeal.
 Each bite is filled with brown sugar, cinnamon, butter, and vanilla flavors.
 We’re using my favorite oatmeal cookie base and filling them with colorful milk chocolate M&Ms.